Names and identifying details have been changed to protect privacy.

 I'm lucky to have Kris in my class when I first begin teaching.
 He's six foot with a wiry, muscular frame and has a bald head with barely visible blond eyebrows and eye- lashes.
 Kris is well-known on the wings, and the other prisoners are both influenced and intimidated by him.
 As he's on remand, Kris can wear his own clothes: tight-fit rugby franchise jersey tucked into light blue denim straight-cut jeans, all black Air Max.
 On my first day teaching solo, with Ellen observing, Kris bounces in his chair and smiles mani- cally as I state the aims and objectives of the lesson.
 He says, "Oi, Tricky Dicky—"

 He says, "Crispin?
 You're fucking mad you are, Dicky."

-The morning goes OK and once everyone has finished, Kris collects their worksheets and brings them to my desk and we all take turns playing hangman on the Smartboard.
+The morning goes okay and once eve- ryone has finished, Kris collects their worksheets and brings them to my desk and we all take it in turns to play hangman on the Smartboard.